A suspension of heavy Kolmogorov-size spheres suppresses the inertial cascade in homogeneous and isotropic turbulence: Conclusions

-We investigate the collective motion of the particles by computing their velocity PDFs and the mean square displacement (MSD).
-The average and the standard deviation of the absolute velocity decrease, while the average particle Reynolds number -- which is defined on the relative velocity of the particle and the fluid -- increases slightly with the density ratio.
-The MSD shows a ballistic behavior for short times and approaches the Brownian limit for larger times with the progressively more time needed for this transition, as the inertia grows.
 We characterise the degree of clustering and the structure of the clusters using the Voronoi tessellation \citep{Monchaux_Bourgoin_Cartellier_2010}.
 The PDFs of the Voronoi volumes are broader for $\Psi_p=100$ and collapse on the PDF of a random Poisson process as the density ratio increases.
 The standard deviation of the volumes, which quantifies the degree of clustering, decreases for $\Psi_p>100$.
 Our results are complementary to those of \cite{Chiarini_Tandurella_Rosti_2025}, who reported an intensification of clustering when the density ratio increased from $\Psi_p=5$ to $100$ for a suspension of Kolmogorov-size particles of equal volume fraction.
+In this case, the Stokes number based on the Kolmogorov time scales has a narrow distribution around a mean $3.84$ and the average cluster length is $\approx20\eta$.
 No clusters can be identified in the heaviest-particle case, for which the PDF of the volumes collapses on that of the RPP.
 The PDFs of the cluster volumes show a power-law decay close to the exponents $-16/9$ and $-2$.
 The first is consistent with the fractal model of \cite{Yoshimoto_Goto_2007} and the second has been reported in numerical and experimental works \citep{Baker_Frankel_Mani_Coletti_2017,Hassaini_Petersen_Coletti_2023}.
-The clusters shrink and become less and less populated as the density ratio increases.
-When computed near the particle surface, the PDFs of the the invariant $Q$ are negatively skewed, meaning that heavy Kolmogorov-size particles sample regions where strain prevails over vorticity.
-The joint PDFs of $Q$ and the Voronoi volumes show that the small volumes correlate with negative $Q$, thus suggesting that the preferential sampling fosters cluster formation.
+For low and moderate mass loadings, these power-law scalings indicate that cluster sizes span the inertial subrange.
+In the case $M_p=0.1$, the PDFs of the the invariant $Q$ sampled near the spheres are negatively skewed and the joint PDFs of $Q$ and the Voronoi volumes show that the small volumes correlate with negative $Q$, thus suggesting that the preferential sampling fosters cluster formation.
+Clusters shrink and become less and less populated as the density ratio increases and disappear completely when the heaviest particles ($M_p=0.6$) are considered.

 Future work should address the role of multidisperse (i.e. non-uniform) suspensions of spherical and non-spherical Kolmogorov-size particles.
 In addition, further particle image velocimetry measurements with sub-Kolmogorov resolution \citep{Tanaka_Eaton_2010} are needed to resolve the multiscale structure of flows laden with Kolmogorov-size particles.